 The value of trusted funds is recorded when the trust contracts have been signed and trusted funds have been realized.
 Rights and obligations of the trustor and trustee relating to profit and profit sharing, trust fees, other rights and obligations comply with the terms of the signed contracts.
-The assets that are held under custody services are not considered assets of the Bank and therefore, they are not recognized in the separate statement of financial position of the Bank.
+The assets that are held under custody services are not considered assets of the Bank and/or its subsidiaries and therefore, they are not recognized in the consolidated statement of financial position of the Bank.